AnkushKansal/Home-Service-Bot/README.md

 ```

 An item (represented by a green cube) will show up in Rviz.
 The robot will navigate to the item, at which point it will disappear (indicating it has been picked up), and then the robot will navigate to another point and drop off the item, at which point the item will reappear.

+### Overall packages used
+The ros-perception/slam_gmapping package performs laser based SLAM, Simultaneous Location And Mapping.
+A 2D occupancy grid map is created using the laser data and turtlebot robot (turtlebot package) pose data as it moves through an environment, which the user can do using the keyboard_teleop package.
+From a given map created by the SLAM package, the AMCL package is used to localise the robot within the environment using a adaptive particle filter.
+The navigation package can be given a goal and will use the odometry(from AMCL) and other sensor information to navigate to a given goal.
+As usual the RVIZ package is used to visualise everything.